hbolzan/new-framework/README.md

 This approach allows to write components that are easily composable and extensible, and easier to reason about.

 ## Views
 Views are pure functions that return hiccup arrays with html fragments.
-They are the building blocks that are used by components or direct calls to create htmls fragments.
+They are the building blocks that are used by components or direct calls to create html fragments.

 Currently available views are:
 * Button views